pallavrouth/Website/content/blog/misc-series/2021-12-13-ggplot-matlab/index.markdown

 }
 ```

-`auto_breaks` takes in as a argument a numeric vector.
-It then divides the range of the vector by the desired number of breaks to generate a `skip` interval.
-It outputs a sequence of evenly distributed values from the minimum to the maximum of the vector with increments equal to `skip`.
+`auto_breaks()` takes in as a argument a numeric vector and divides the range of the vector by the desired number of breaks to generate a `skip` interval.
+It outputs a sequence of evenly distributed values from the minimum to the maximum of the vector with increments equal to `skip` interval.
 In total, `num_breaks` + 1 values are created.
 For example :

 ```r